BelledonneCommunications/flexisip-account-manager/README.md

 Once one account is declared as administrator, you can directly configure the other ones using the web panel.

-### Generate External Accounts

-Generate `amount` accounts defined by the `group` label.
-The generated accounts will have a random username suffixed by the group name.

-    accounts:generate-external {amount} {group}

-### Export External Accounts

-Export all the accounts defined by the `group` label.
-The command generates a JSON file containing the accounts ready to by imported as External Accounts in the current directory.
-A specific path can be defined using the `--o|output` optional parameter.

-    accounts:export-to-externals {group} {--o|output=}

-### Import External Accounts

-Import accounts previously exported as a JSON file.
-Accounts previously imported will be skipped in the process.

-    accounts:import-externals {file_path}

 ## Custom email templaces

 Some email templates can be customized.